-Any resultant conflicts with other mid-term examinations, other required class activities, or any other scheduled University business a student may be involved in will be accommodated at an alternative time through consultation between an instructor and a student.
-Denials of such accommodation may be appealed to the Dean's office of the College authorizing such scheduling, in consultation with the student's College (if in a different College from that of the class) if necessary.
+Any resultant conflicts with other mid-term examinations, other required class activities, or any other scheduled university related business a student may be involved in will be accommodated at an alternative time through consultation between an instructor and a student.
+Denials of such accommodation may be appealed to the dean's office of the college authorizing such scheduling, in consultation with the student's college (if in a different college from that of the class) if necessary.

-Number of examinations:
+Number of examinations

-Students who have more than three mid-term examinations on the same day will be dealt with as special cases by their College.
-College may establish additional regulations regarding the number of mid-term examinations a student can sit in any given period to time.
+Students who have more than three mid-term examinations on the same day will be dealt with as special cases by their college.
+Colleges may establish additional regulations regarding the number of mid-term examinations a student can sit in any given period to time.

-7.3 Final examinations:
+7.3 Final examinations